LeoEckert02/ARVoxelCarving/README.md

    from [here](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_large.pt)
 3. Move the model to `Segmentation/sam2.1_model` directory. **(Important)** this step is for setting up the segmentation module.
+4. Remove files from `resources/u_segmented_output` directory. **(Important)** this step is for setting up the segmentation module.
+5. Images you want to use for the segmentation should be placed in the `resources/u_input` directory.
+6. Try to order your images, so the program can index the images and camera intrinsics/extrinsics correctly.
+7. Make sure you have sufficient disk space for the Docker image.
+8. If you are using **WSL** memory might create an issue when you choose high resolutions for voxel carving.
+You might need to adjust it in the Docker settings.

 ### Build Instructions